Sarfaraz Ahmed Rafiqui: Honors and legacy

 Rafiqui was posthumously awarded the Hilal-e-Jurat and the Sitara-e-Jurat.

 The Pakistan Air Force's third largest air base, PAF Base Shorkot, was renamed as PAF Base Rafiqui in his honour.
 One of the largest roads of the Lahore Cantonment is named Sarfaraz Rafiqui Road, and Rafiqui Shaheed Road in Karachi is also named after him.
 At PAF Base Peshawar, the road on which the Rear Air Headquarters and Fazaia Degree School & College are located is named Rafiqui Lane in honour of the war hero.

-Parents' gesture
+Government's gesture for parents

 The Government of Pakistan awarded 77 acres of prime agriculture land, which was bequeathed by Rafiqui's parents to the Sarfraz Rafiqui Welfare Trust.